dssg/mlforpublicpolicylab/07 - Performance and Evaluation Pt 2/README.md

-During this week, your pipeline development and refinement should continue with a widen- ing set of model specifications and features to explore.
+During this week, your pipeline development and refinement should continue with a widening set of model specifications and features to explore.

 This week, we’ll continue our discussion from the previous week, delving into the details of winnowing down a large number of model specifications to one or a handful that perform "best" for some definition of "best".
 In particular, we’ll focus on the common case of machine learning problems with a strong time series component and the desire to balance performance and stability in model selection.